 The Weather in Porthtowan

 The above is a climate diagram for Porthtowan.
 July is the warmest month of the year in Porthtowan with temperatures reaching a maximum average of 19°.
-No heat wave is expected in February, where minimum average temperatures usally hit a 4° low.
-It may rain 24 days in January while it typically rains only 17 days in April.
+Conversely, February is the coolest month in Porthtowan, with temperatures going under 4°.
+The rainiest month is July while the driest month is April.